Volkswagen Polo - Reliability and safety

-Volkswagen provides a three-year/60,000-mile warranty but it’s worth investigating the small print.
-Years one and two are manufacturer cover with unlimited mileage, while year three is a 12-month/60,000-mile retailer warranty.
-Should you exceed 60,000 miles in the first 24 months, the manufacturer warranty will remain valid but the extra year will no longer be available.
+Volkswagen provides a three-year/60,000-mile warranty, but it’s worth investigating the small print.
+The manufacturer covers years one and two for unlimited mileage, while year three is a 12-month/60,000-mile retailer warranty.
+The manufacturer warranty will remain valid if you exceed 60,000 miles in the first 24 months, but the third year’s cover provided by the dealer will no longer be valid.

-An extended warranty is available for a fee, offering cover up to a maximum of five years or 90,000 miles.
-Body protection is good, the Polo’s internal body sections and panels covered against rusting through from the inside for 12 years.
+An extended warranty is available on the Polo, covering up to a maximum of five years or 90,000 miles.
+Body protection is good; the Polo’s internal body sections and panels covered against rusting through from the inside for 12 years.
 The paintwork is covered for just three years, though.

 Volkswagen offers two servicing plans.
-The Fixed Service plan is recommended for drivers who will cover fewer than 10,000 miles a year, predominantly driving their Polo in urban environments and stop start traffic.
+The Fixed Service plan is recommended for drivers covering fewer than 10,000 miles a year, predominantly driving their Polo in urban environments and stopping a lot in traffic.
 The Flexible Service plan is aimed at drivers regularly chalking up more than 25 miles a day with plenty of motorway miles per year.

 In this review

-- 3MPG, CO2 and Running CostsWith frugal three-cylinder petrol engines on offer, the Polo can keep running costs down
+- 3MPG, CO2 and Running CostsFrugal three-cylinder petrol engines help keep Volkswagen Polo running costs down

-- 4Interior, design and technologySubtle exterior changes cloak a revolution inside, with a completely fresh cabin and impressive infotainment
+- 4Interior, design and technologyThe facelifted Volkswagen Polo introduced subtle exterior changes, with a stylish cabin and straight-forward infotainment system

-- 6Reliability and Safety - currently readingVW Polo chalks up an impressive Euro NCAP score, with additional safety tech on the options list
+- 6Reliability and Safety - currently readingThe Volkswagen Polo chalks up an impressive Euro NCAP score, with additional safety tech on the options list